systelab/systelab-components/src/app/systelab-components/combobox/README.md

 ```

-In order to create a combobox with data coming from a Server API, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;, and implement the following methods:
+In order to create a combobox with data coming from a Server API, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;, implementing the following methods:

 ```
 public abstract getInstance(): T;